AganithShanbhag/AganithShanbhag/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 👀 Currently working in a managerial role that involves a creative mix of Data Science, ML Operations and Business Intillegence Analytics
+- 👀 Currently working in a managerial role that involves a creative mix of Data Science, ML Operations and Business Intelligence Analytics

 - 💻 My work primarily revolves around building AI/ML and pipeline products to streamline the company IT requirements.
 I'm an Electronics & Communication Engineer with a minor in Data Science.